The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

 Each platform has its own particularities.
 Instagram Stories thrive on vertical visuals, YouTube requires a large screen, and TikTok loves short, compelling videos.
 In the e-commerce photography workflow, meeting these diverse demands can overwhelm teams.
-The more platforms you address, the more content variations you need, and scaling to meet that demand often needs to be improved.
+The more platforms you use, the more you need content variations, and scaling to meet this demand often needs to be improved.

 Statistics that highlight the problem

-• Studies show that 69% of marketers recognize that automating content production has helped them respond more effectively to platform-specific demands.
+• Studies show that 69% Marketers recognize that automating content production has helped them respond more effectively to platform-specific demands.

-• 40% of production teams cite time constraints as their main obstacle to creating content that is optimized for platforms.
+• 40% of production teams cite time constraints as their main obstacle to creating content optimized for platforms.

-• Over 30% of marketers say they have lost valuable audience engagement due to visuals that are not optimized on platforms.
+• More than 30% of marketers say they have lost valuable audience engagement due to non-optimized visuals on platforms.

-These numbers highlight the critical need for streamlined and scalable workflows to produce high-quality, platform-ready visuals.
+These figures underscore the critical need for streamlined and scalable workflows to produce high-quality, platform-ready visuals.

 The solution

-• Automatically resize and format visuals for various platforms.
+• Resize and format automatically visuals for different platforms.

-• Provide previews to ensure that visuals meet platform-specific standards prior to publishing.
+• Provide sighted to ensure that the visuals meet the standards specific to each platform before publishing them.

 For example, tools that integrate with your studio management system can batch process hundreds of visuals in minutes, saving countless hours of manual work.